Are tactical pens must-have in your EDC? We do think so. Find out why here!

 I Prefer Something As Opposed To Nothing!

 My backpack, containing my tactical pen, is waiting for me as I head to the end of the carry-on scanner.
-After years of this process, I have yet to be questioned about any of the tactical pens that I choose to carry with me.
+After years of this process, I have yet to raise questions about any of the tactical pens that I choose to carry with me.

+You may say to yourself “big deal, he has a freaking pen, who cares?”
 Well, to me it is a very big deal.
-After countless hours of travel in facilities where I feel like I’m being watched by hawks…
+After countless hours of travel in facilities where I feel like I’m watched by hawks…

-My tactical pen is a bit of confidence and even comfort when I know that my home and “Rights” are a whole other world away.
-I want to share with you a few of the reasons why I carry a tactical pen as part of my self defense plan.
+My tactical pen is a bit of confidence and even comfort when I know my home and “rights” are a whole other world away.
+I want to share with you a few of the reasons why I carry a tactical pen as part of my self-defense plan.